dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 6 Lumping

-The rectangle's height can be computed from its area, which is the US population—approximately 300 million (as we estimated in Section 6.3.1).
+The rectangle's height can be computed from its area, which is the US population — approximately 300 million (as we estimated in Section 6.3.1).
 Therefore, the height is 4 million per year:

 height = area